zaid-devel/Learning_React/03/Readme.md

 ### Objective

 Create a React component that fetches user data from an API using `useEffect`, stores the data in a state variable using `useState`, and displays the data.
-We'll define TypeScript types to ensure type safety throughout the component.
+You'll define TypeScript types to ensure type safety throughout the component.

 ### Requirements